testdouble/static-rails/README.md

 all.

-No longer! static-rails lets you use your static asset generators of choice without forcing to abandon your monolithic Rails architecture.
+No longer! static-rails lets you use your static asset generators of choice without forcing you to abandon your monolithic Rails architecture.

 Here's what it does: